yogurtshake/soundboard-discord-bot/README.txt

 -> nohup python bot.py > output.log 2>&1 &

-nohup → Keep running after disconnecting. python bot.py → Runs your Discord bot.
+    nohup → Keep running after disconnecting.
+    python bot.py → Runs your Discord bot.
     > output.log → Save logs to output.log.
     2>&1 → Include error messages in the same log file.
     & → Run in the background.

 -------------------------------------------------------------------------

-3. to kill the script, find it with:
+3. to kill the script, simply create and use a shutdown command in discord (might have to be bot owner).

+   **OR** use the following in the SSH window:

+-> pkill -f bot.py

+    **OR** find the script with:

 -> ps aux | grep bot.py

-and then take the 4digit number it gives at the start and do
+    and then take the 4digit number it gives at the start and do:

 -> kill *number here*

-**OR** simply use the !kys command in discord (must be bot owner).
-**OR** pkill -f bot.py

 -------------------------------------------------------------------------

-4. to view logs, use:
+4. to view logs, create and use a bot command in discord.
+Or use in SSH window:

 -> tail -f output.log

 -------------------------------------------------------------------------

-5. to delete a folder (probably the all_sounds folder), use:
+5. to delete a folder, use:

--> rm -r all_sounds
+-> rm -r foldername

-   to delete a single file (probably bot.py), just use:
+   to delete a single file, just use:

 -> rm filename.ext